Customer Forgot to Use Coupon Code: Shopify Fix (2025)

 • "Scan for 15 percent off this bundle"

-Now "forgot to use coupon" can literally be replaced by "I forgot to scan the code", which is less common because the code itself is the offer and the navigation path.
+• "Scan to reorder with your VIP discount" Now "forgot to use coupon" can literally be replaced by "I forgot to scan the code", which is less common because the code itself is the offer and the navigation path.

 Soften the Classic Coupon Field